- Store Finder

 For those gardeners wanting container plants that not only look good but can also supply edible berries, these are three ideal plants.
 I am personally a big fan of container gardening and have many containers throughout my garden.
 However, except for my variegated Meyer Lemon, I do not have any plants in containers that produce anything edible.
 That will change this year with the addition of BrazelBerries™ in some of my containers.

 For Raspberry Shortcake™, I would suggest a large container whereas the Peach Sorbet™ and Jelly Bean™ blueberries could be in a smaller size.
 However, I have found it is best to have a larger size container than might actually be needed for the plant as plants in small containers tend to dry out quicker in the summer and a larger size will help alleviate this.
 Fill the pot with Black Gold Natural & Organic Potting Soil as it supplies not only earthworm castings but also perlite and pumice for aeration and good drainage, which these berries need.
-Into this potting soil, mix in Black Gold All Purpose Fertilizer since this has both quick- and slow-release nutrients.
+Into this potting soil, mix in a quality fertilizer formulated for fruit crops.
 Your containers should be placed in a sunny location.
 Together with this combination of potting soil and fertilizer, your plants should thrive.